What To Plant In June

 Zone 6

-June is the time to start some plants indoors in zone 6.
-But, there is also a lot that you can plant outdoors as well.
+June is the time to start some indoor plants in zone 6, but many can also be planted outdoors.

 Here is what you can start sewing indoors: